Kevinpgalligan/KevingalWebsite/pages/blog/shorthistory.md

 Most disgracefully, BB buys into the old sailor myth of divers literally being sucked up and squished into the helmet of their diving suits, a phenomenon known as The Squeeze.
 Of course, this is a ridiculous flight of fancy, probably fabricated by J.B.S.
 Haldane after a rough session in the pressure pot.
 I don't understand how BB could ever be taken in by such an obviously fake story[^myth].

 Anyone who fixates on these minor inaccuracies is missing the Universe for the atoms, however.
 I happily recommend *A Short History of Everything* to anyone with even a passing interest in science.
-It's packed with anecdotes to make you smile and analogies to make you go "oooohhhhh".
+It's packed with entertaining anecdotes and "ooh"-worthy analogies.

 [^moon]: The Moon is 384,400,000-ish metres from Earth; a page is roughly 0.00012 metres thick; there are 544 pages in A Short History of Nearly Everything (including many pages of references); 384,400,000/(0.00012x544)=~6 billion copies would be required to touch the moon; and there are 7-8 billion people on Earth.
 The stack would overshoot by tens of thousands of kilometres, but that's the best Bill Bryson-esque analogy I could come up with.